 - Advise regarding documents needed for the process,

 - Preparation of the application to be submitted,

 - Making appointments at the Ministry of Interior,

 - Process the visa with you, together, at the Ministry of Interior,

 - Making the process much efficient for you,

 The Israeli Law determines that each child born to an Israeli citizen parent is an Israeli citizen by the virtue of birth.

 - When the mother is an Israeli, the child will be recognized as an Israeli, subject to proof of abdominal fruit.

-- The court will normally require the father to provide evidences of parentship, such as parentity test, including a DNA test to prove paternity of the child, in order to register the child as an Israeli citizen at the Ministry of Interior.
+- The court will normally require the father to provide evidence of guardianship, such as parentity test, including a DNA test to prove paternity of the child, in order to register the child as an Israeli citizen at the Ministry of Interior.

-KTA has a significant experience in providing legal advise and service pertaining to parentship registration in Israel.
+KTA has significant experience in providing legal advice and service pertaining to guardianship registration in Israel.